manpagez: man pages & more

 document.

-types; groff ms does not.
+some non-RP document types; that of groff ms does not.

 o Right-aligned displays are available.
 The AT&T ms manual observes